ucd25-cosmos-optimizers/ucd25-cosmos-optimizers.github.io/content/project/index.md

 **Spectral features (frequency domain features)** like spectral centroid (frequency-weighted average), spectral bandwidth, spectral rolloff (85% cutoff rate), and peak frequency.

+We also separated each eeg wave into its composite brain waves.
+Because our data was downsampled to 20 Hz, as per the Nyquist-Shannon Sampling Theorem, we are only able to accurately capture frequencies from 0-10 Hz.
+This allows us to evaluate delta (0.5-4 Hz), theta (4-7 Hz), and parts of alpha (8-12 Hz) waves.
+We did not have the data to evaluate beta (12-30 Hz) and gamma (30-100 Hz) waves.
+The low-frequency brain waves we did evaluate are associated with subconscious or relaxed brains states.
+We extracted **basic statistical features** regarding the composite delta, theta, and low alpha waves.

+All together, we preliminarily extracted 41 features

 Check out our code [here].

 ### EDA